Blog Posts on Tall And True

 "You know, and I know that we didn't run there.
 But does Wendy?"

-John, Jack and Jane head to the east end of the island and, nearing it, hear screams.
+As John, Jack, and Jane approach the east end of the island, they hear screams.

 They were coming from the direction of a big amount of quicksand.